Exceptron/Exceptron.Net/readme.md

 **Exceptron.Client** is a .NET wrapper for [exceptron's](https://www.exceptron.com) REST API.

+## Requirements ##
+.NET Framework 2.0 or Higher.

+*`exceptron.client.dll` currently has no dependencies on any external libraries.*

 ## Download ##

-You can download the binary version of `Exceptron.Client` from nuget [here](http://nuget.org/packages/exceptron.client "here")
+You can download the latest binary version of `Exceptron.Client` from [nuget](http://nuget.org/packages/exceptron.client)

 To install Exceptron.Client, run the following command in the Package Manager Console

-`Install-Package Exceptron.Client -Pre`
+`Install-Package Exceptron.Client`

 ## Usage ##